yuqitanyq/tp/docs/UserGuide.md

 * A patron cannot request for a book if he/she is currently borrowing a copy of that book.

-* A book can have a maximum of three book requests.
-There is no need in having too many book requests because ultimately only one patron can borrow that book.
+* A book can have a maximum number of book requests equal to the number of books with the same isbn in LibTask.
+There is no need to have too many book requests because ultimately each copy of the book can only be borrowed by one patron.

 </div>